 Hopefully, the works of O.G.
-Rose have justified all these premises, which if put together, gives us the following:
+Rose have justified all these premises, which if put together give us the following:

 Philosophy potentially never stops being about everything, nor does it ever stop attempting to self-justify itself, which means that philosophy can motivate everything into self-consumption and self-destruction.

 Hume understood the answer was “good philosophy,” which was a rationality that ultimately deferred to “common life.”
 It was a rationality which embedded itself in the world versus stand over it judgmentally; it exercised itself “in service” of a particular way of life versus view all particular ways of life as “subjective” and therefore irrational; it tried to understand the world more than change it.
-Rationality and philosophy which didn’t serve “common lives” would ultimately prove unstoppable and a force of destruction.
+Rationality and philosophy which didn’t serve “common lives” would ultimately prove unstoppable and destructive.

 “Unbound philosophy” won’t stop until it consumes and destroys everything in its effort to be its own grounding, an effort which it must ultimately fail.
 Philosophy is philosophy’s greatest problem, and the solution is “nonrational” (“non-philosophical”) “givens,” which is a solution that philosophy will find no “philosophical justification” to accept within itself.
 The justification must come from wisdom outside of rationality, from “common life” and “lived experience” — from “good philosophy.”
-Philosophy that helps us is philosophy that understands it isn’t the end of all things.
+Philosophy that ennobles is philosophy that understands that philosophy isn’t the end of us.